Fjilberto/Mus_data/README.md

 # Assigment result by each sample using the PCR-HRM method and the morphological results.
 Data used for stadistical analysis in the paper Rapid genus-level identification in mussels Mytilus, Aulacomya, and Choromytilus using PCR-HRM

-Species Location Country Year n
+Species Location Country Collection Year n

 *Mytilus chilensis* Pichicolo Chile 2019 60